MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-test-first-support-with-the-generate-from-usage-feature.md

 7. In **Solution Explorer**, look under the GFUDemo_VB or GFUDemo_CS project node to verify that the new Automobile.vb or Automobile.cs file is there.
 In the Code Editor, the focus is still in `AutomobileTest.DefaultAutomobileIsInitializedCorrectly`.
 You can continue to write your test with a minimum of interruption.

 ### To generate a property stub
 Assume that the product specification states that the `Automobile` class has two public properties named `Model` and `TopSpeed`.
 These properties must be initialized with default values of `"Not specified"` and `-1` by the default constructor.
 The following unit test will verify that the default constructor sets the properties to their correct default values.

-1. Add the following line of code to `DefaultAutomobileIsInitializedCorrectly`.
+1. Add the following line of code to the `DefaultAutomobileIsInitializedCorrectly` test method.

      [!code-csharp[VbTDDWalkthrough#1](../ide/codesnippet/CSharp/walkthrough-test-first-support-with-the-generate-from-usage-feature_1.cs)]
      [!code-vb[VbTDDWalkthrough#1](../ide/codesnippet/VisualBasic/walkthrough-test-first-support-with-the-generate-from-usage-feature_1.vb)]